 ABD RAHIM BIN EMBI

-61, Malaysian Independent Non-Executive Director Chairman of the Audit Committee Member of the Nomination Committee member of Indasia Security Services Sdn Bhd on 11 April 2005.
-Presently, he holds the position as Director / General Manager of Service in Indasia Security Services Sdn Bhd.
+62, Malaysian

+Independent Non-Executive Director

+Chairman of the Audit Committee

+Member of the Nomination

+Committee

+Member of the Remuneration

+Committee

 He joined the Board on 18 September 2017 as an Independent Non-Executive Director.
 He graduated with a Master of Business Administration from University Kebangsaan Malaysia in 1995 and Bachelor of Accounting Degree in 1982.
+He is a member of the Malaysian Institute of Accountants ("MIA").

 He has served almost thirteen years in various government agencies including Jabatan Akauntan Negara and Lembaga Kemajuan Terengganu Tengah ("KETENGAH") as an Accountant and Internal Auditor at Kementerian Pertahanan Malaysia.
-After leaving the government agencies, he was involved in many areas which among others was his appointment as a Board
+After leaving the government agencies, he was involved in many areas which among others was his appointment as a Board member of